inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 DOCUMENTATION COMPLIANCE FLOORPLAN

-1. if all three DReaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'missing DReaMING Documentation'
+1. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have not been completed since 00:00 today, then label patient as 'Missing DReaMING Documentation'.
+Bed to be red hash outline.
-2. if any of 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today,  then label patient as 'some documentation'.
-Not sure about the wording here, but we basically want it not to be highlighted.
-Can it be not labeled on the front end?
+2. if one or two of the 'fluid intake', 'diet intake' or 'moblisation acheived' flowsheets have been completed since 00:00 today,  then label patient as 'DrEaMing Partially Documented'.
+Bed to be amber filled.
+3. if all three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation acheived' flowsheets have been completed since 00:00 today, then label patient as 'DReaMING Documentation Complete'.
+Bed to be green filled.

 ## SPC Chart: (corresponds to the DrEaMing documentation SPC chart)